Melbourne CBD

 01. Hosier Lane

 Melbourne's most famous street art laneway.
 The murals change constantly, so it never looks the same twice.
 It is an excellent location for practising exposure in mixed light, where bright spray paint sits against deep shadow.
+Great for street photography and portrait photography practice.

 02. AC/DC Lane